Mary M. Burke

 “The ghost of Roger Casement/Is beating on the (closet) door”: Dissident Voices in MacMahon’s Easter Rising Pageant, American Journal of Irish Studies 14 (2017): 5-30.

 “Challenging ‘good taste’: Roslaeen McDonagh’s The Baby Doll Project (2003) and the creation of a ‘Traveller canon.’”
 The Golden Thread: Irish Women Playwrights (1716-2016).
 David Clare et al, eds.
 Liverpool University Press, forthcoming 2020.

 “The Riot of Spring: Synge’s ‘Failed Realism’ and the Peasant Drama.”
-Invited Synge chapter for the Oxford Handbook of Modern Irish Theatre.
-Oxford University Press, forthcoming in fall 2016.
+Invited Synge and Stravinsky chapter for the Oxford Handbook of Modern Irish Theatre.
+Oxford: Oxford UP, 2016, 87-102.
+Paperback, 2019.

 “Killing the Queen: Yeats, McDonagh, and Punk.”
 Gender, Sex, and Sexuality.
 Critical Insights Series.
 Ed.
 Margaret Breen.
 M.A.: Salem Press, 2014.

 “Synge, Evolutionary Theory, and the Irish Language.”
 Synge and His Influences: Centenary Essays from the Synge Summer School.
 Ed.
 Patrick Lonergan.
 Dublin: Carysfort P, 2011, 55-72.